-We have narrowed down our search to the following stocks, each of which carries a Zacks Rank # 1 (Strong Buy) or 2 (Buy) and VGM Score of A. You can see the complete list of today’s Zacks #1 Rank stocks here.
+We have narrowed down our search to the following stocks, each of which carries a Zacks Rank #2 (Buy) and VGM Score of A or B. You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

-Apart from the favorable metrics, it is worth noting that the anticipated upsurge in traffic during the Labor Day holiday period should propel growth at the carriers selected below, as passenger revenues account for the bulk of their top line.
-In view of this, adding these stocks to one’s portfolio further increases the chances of generating higher returns.
-Additionally, all three stocks have outperformed the industry over the past three months.
+Apart from the favorable metrics, it is worth noting that the anticipated upsurge in traffic during the Thanksgiving travel period should propel growth at the carriers selected below, as passenger revenues account for the bulk of their top line.
+In view of this, adding these stocks to one’s portfolio further increases chances of generating higher returns.
+Additionally, all three stocks have outperformed the industry over the past six months.

-JetBlue Airways JBLU is a low-cost carrier based in Long Island City, NY.
-This Zacks Rank #2 stock has seen the Zacks Consensus Estimate for current-year earnings being revised 6.3% upward over the past 60 days.
-The stock’s expected earnings growth rate for the current year is 31%.
+Allegiant Travel Company ALGT, Las Vegas, NV, operates a low-cost passenger airline through its subsidiary Allegiant Air LLC and carries a VGM Score of B. The stock has seen the Zacks Consensus Estimate for current-year earnings being revised 4.9% upward over the past 60 days.
+The stock’s expected earnings growth rate for the current year is 43.2%.

 Hawaiian Holdings HA, the parent company of Hawaiian Airlines, is headquartered in Honolulu County, HI.
 The stock, carrying a VGM Score of A, has seen the Zacks Consensus Estimate for current-year earnings being revised 14.8% upward over the past 60 days.

 More Stock News: This Is Bigger than the iPhone!